 Cristom was making amazing Willamette Valley Pinot Noir long before most people knew there were vines in Oregon.
 Mt.
-Jefferson is a Biodynamic blend of 18 different Eola-Amity vineyards aged in French oak.
-Notes of tea, spice,...
+Jefferson is a Biodynamic blend of 18 different Eola-Amity vineyards aged in French oak for notes of tea, pumpkin...
 Read More

 There's nothing more challenging than finding a varietally correct mid-priced California Pinot Noir.
 Many are too fruity, oaky, or atypical, but David Gordon, wine director at Manhattan's Tribeca Grill, works with only...
 Read More